photographer molly matalon on myspace and her mom

 I grew up in South Florida, in Boca Raton and Delray Beach.
 The area is mostly full of old people, so I spent a lot of time going to punk and hardcore shows in Pompano or Miami.
 I wanted to be friends with people in the hardcore scene, but there's a deeply rooted masculinity so I always felt like I was on the outskirts, and still kind of do.
 I'd go and take pictures of bands, which turned into shooting people for their MySpace profiles.
 That's actually how I got into photography.

-i-D Spain covered your group exhibition in Madrid, and you've collaborated with Mike and Claire on a few projects, how important is a creative community to you?
+i-D Spain covered your group exhibition in Madrid, and you've collaborated with Mike and Claire on a few projects.
+Whether IRL or URL, how important is a creative community?

 Although I didn't have many friends growing up, I moved to New York and started going to school where everyone was excited about the same thing I am.
 I found people who were interested in thinking about things critically in the same ways I was, so we came together pretty naturally.
 When I'm photographing people in my own creative community or they're photographing me, there's this unsaid collaboration between us.
 We've come to know what the other is looking for, and we're close enough to be really honest with each other.